-Additional OAE Tests are required for the Middle Childhood Generalist Endorsement.
+Additional Ohio Assessments for Educators (OAE tests) are required for the Middle Childhood Generalist Endorsement.
 Candidates seeking the endorsement must choose one option: either the 018 and 019 OAE Elementary Education Subtests or the content tests for each content area being added to the MC license.